-Part 1 and Part 2 applicants: the College publishes a closing date for each diet of these examinations.
-Applications will be accepted on a first-come first-served basis.
+Part 1 and Part 2 applicants: Candidates can apply by e-mail.
+The College publishes a closing date for each diet of these examinations.
 Any application that is received after the closing date will not be accepted and will be returned.

 Part 3 applicants: Candidates can apply online.
-Prior to completing the application form candidates are required to create an online account using their Person ID (PID) number here https://rcpsg.ac.uk/register .
+Prior to completing the application form candidates are required to create an online account using their Person ID (PID) number here https://rcpsg.ac.uk/register.
 The online application form can be completed and submitted only between the opening and closing date for applications, shown on the dates and fees page.
 Only one form per candidate can be submitted.
 Candidates must not submit any payment at the time of application.
-Places will be allocated on a randomised selection basis after the closing date: all applications received between the opening and closing date swill be included in this process.
+Places will be allocated on a randomised selection basis after the closing date: all applications received between the opening and closing dates will be included in this process.
 Once all available examination and waiting list places have been allocated, application forms from those who have not been allocated a place will be destroyed.
 Candidates who are successful in obtaining a place on the examination fee within 2 weeks of their place being confirmed.
 Any application received before the opening date or after the closing date will not be accepted and will be destroyed.